Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 Government Issued Identity Cards

-You must carry at least one identity card issued by the government.
+You must carry at least one issued by the government.
 It may be your Passport, Aadhar Card, Driving License or Voter ID Card.

 Carry the original and a few photocopies.